 Most of the Forum’s work is carried out with and through our primary organizational partners: YES!
-Magazine, The Club of Rome, the Institute for Ecological Civilization, the Wellbeing Economy Alliance, and the Democracy Collaborative,
+Magazine, The Club of Rome, the Institute for Ecological Civilization, the International Academy for Multicultural Cooperation and the Wellbeing Economy Alliance.

 YES!
 Magazine is a communications organization founded in 1996 to advance powerful ideas and practical actions for building a vibrant, fair, and healthy world.
 Through its print publication and website, it has become an influential voice within the progressive movement with its distinctive focus on framing the emerging new economic, political, and cultural mainstream.
 It is an essential resource for those working for economic and social transformation.
 David Korten is co-founder and board member/chair emeritus.